GoogleCloudPlatform/core-solution-services/components/llm_service/README.md

       Finished:     Mon, 14 Aug 2023 14:15:24 -0400
 ```

-Now the pod seems get some error, run the following to checkout logs (Or see logs in Stackdriver.)
+Now the pod seems get some error, run the following to check out logs (Or see logs in Stackdriver.)
 ```
 kubectl logs d49bb762-4c0e-4972-abf9-5d284bd74597-l87wf
 ```